Head cheese

-Variations of head cheese exist throughout Europe and the rest of the world, with differences in construction and ingredients.
+Variations of head cheese exist throughout Europe and elsewhere, with differences in preparation and ingredients.
 A version pickled with vinegar is known as souse.
 Historically, meat jellies were made of the head of an animal, less its organs, which would be simmered to produce a naturally gelatinous stock that would congeal as the dish cooled.
 Meat jellies made this way were commonly a peasant food and have been made since the Middle Ages.
-Modern head cheese recipes may require additional gelatin, or more often need to be reduced to set properly.
+Earlier brawns heavily featured spices and herbs, but beginning in the eighteenth century, the amount of seasoning was reduced.
+Contemporary brawn now features minimal spicing, usually sage, and perhaps a little lemon juice.
+Head cheese recipes may also require additional gelatin, or more often need to be reduced to set properly.